pinchaschaim/pinchaschaim/README.md

 - 👋 Hi, I’m @pinchaschaim
-- 👀 I’m interested in Blockchain, Etherium, Tezos, Smart Contracts, Tokens, DApp, DeFi, Crypto, etc...
+- 👀 I’m interested in Blockchain, Etherium, Smart Contracts, Tokens, Foundry, Audit, DApp, DeFi, etc...
-- 🌱 I’m currently learning Kubernetes and a lot of things related to Cloud
+- 🌱 Enthusiast of Ethereum and its Ecosystem in addition to Cloud solutions...BTH I am an Azure Cloud Architect
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me?
-Drop me one email to pinchaschaim@hotmail.com
+Drop me one email to pinichaimbaron@google.com

 <!---
 pinchaschaim/pinchaschaim is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.